-To tier multiple LCM2 appliances, complete the following steps:
+To tier multiple appliances, complete the following steps:

-- Connect the tiered LCM2 appliance to each target device as described in "Installing the LCM2 appliance" on page 10. - 2.
-Connect one or two users to the main appliance as described in "Connecting local peripheral devices" on page 12. - 3.
-Attach one end of the Cat5 cable to the ACI port on the tiered LCM2 appliance. - 4.
-Attach the other end of the Cat5 cable to one of the ARI ports on the rear of the main LCM2 appliance. - The switching system will automatically merge the two appliances.
-All target devices that are connected to the tiered LCM2 appliance are included in the main LCM2 appliance target device list in the OSCAR interface.
+- 1. Connect the tiered appliance to each target device as described in "Connecting the appliance hardware" on page 14. - 2.
+Connect the peripheral devices to the local user port on the main appliance.
+See "Connecting local peripheral devices" on page 15. - 3.
+If the secondary appliance is an LCM2, attach one end of the Cat5 cable to the ACI port on the tiered appliance. - 4.
+Attach the other end of the Cat5 cable to one of the ARI ports on the rear of the main appliance. - The switching system will automatically merge the two appliances.
+All target devices that are connected to the tiered appliance are included in the main appliance target device list in the OSCAR interface.
 However, if you are tiering an earlier-model appliance, the list of appliances in the OSCAR interface will display both the primary appliance port number and the secondary or tertiary appliance port number.
-See "Adding earlier-model appliances" on page 15 for more information.
+See "Adding earlier-model appliances" for more information.

-5. Repeat steps 3 and 4 for all additional tiered LCM2 appliances you want to attach.
+5. Repeat steps 3 and 4 for all additional tiered appliances you want to attach.